victoragg02/AH-iOS-Int/README.md

 	[APHLogger startNewSessionWithApplicationKey:@"Your-Apphance-Application-Key-Goes-Here" apphanceMode:kAPHApphanceModeQA];
 </code>

-Replace *Your-Apphance-Application-Key-Goes-Here* with the application key from Step 3.
+Replace the string *Your-Apphance-Application-Key-Goes-Here* with the application key from Step 3.

 ### 8. Compile and run your app